softworkz/emby-wiki/Images.md

-Image values are added to response Dto's to indicate an item has images.
+Image values are added to response Dto's to indicate what images an item has.
 For example, on the User object, there is a property called PrimaryImageTag.
 If this has a value, it means the user has a primary image.

 An image should only downloaded if the object indicates the presence of an image.
 For example, you will receive a 404 error if you attempt to download a logo image for an item that doesn't have one.